 - Not completing all documents required and failing to submit them on time

-- Resist cutting corners by way of inferior materials or lack of insurance
+- Cutting corners by using inferior materials or not purchasing insurance

 4. Are You the Best Bidder?

-If you’re in need of legal counsel, the lawyers of Trent Cotney, P.A. are available to help you evaluate your readiness as well as help you navigate the entire process.
+If you’re in need of legal counsel, the lawyers of Cotney Construction Law are available to help you evaluate your readiness as well as help you navigate the entire process.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.